dbushell/deno_tail_lines/README.md

 This works by reading the file in reverse.
 It is very fast when reading a small number of lines from a very large file.
 For example, tailing 10 lines from the end of a 500000 line 1GB file can take < 1ms on a fast drive.

-If you're tailing the majority of lines, e.g. 900 of 1000, then splicing `readLines` is faster.
+If you're tailing the majority of lines, e.g. 900 of 1000, then slicing `readLines` is faster.
 For small files ~100 lines there is little difference to either technique.

 ## Using the Standard Library

 The Deno standard library includes a [`readLines`](https://deno.land/std/io/read_lines.ts) function.
+You can read all lines and slice the result.

+The performance grows exponentially as is unsuitable for large files unless you want to keep most lines.

 ```ts
 import {readLines} from "https://deno.land/std/io/mod.ts";